Predictia/AQUA/docs/sphinx/source/diagnostics/tropical-rainfall.rst

 #. `Histogram Plotting <https://github.com/DestinE-Climate-DT/AQUA/blob/main/diagnostics/tropical_rainfall/notebooks/functions_demo/histogram_plotting.ipynb>`_:

    The notebook demonstrates the abilities of the histogram plotting functions:
-    - selection of the plot style: step line style, 2D smooth line style, and different color maps,
+    - selection of the plot style,
     - selection of the plot size, axes scales,
     - saving plot into storage,
     - plotting the counts, frequencies, and Probability density function (pdf) from the obtained histograms.